GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit06/unit06-04_Final_project.md

 Bring it to an end.
 Therefore
 1. implement the feedback to your outline,
-2. realize your team project, and
+2. realize your (team) project, and
-3. upload your pdf until 20 July 2022 23:59 on ILIAS.
+3. upload your pdf until 26 July 2022 23:59 on ILIAS.
 {: .notice--info}

 ## Remarks